Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVpnConnection.md

 The above will create a resource group, Virtual WAN, Virtual Network, Virtual Hub and a VpnSite in West US in "testRG" resource group in Azure.
 A VPN gateway will be created thereafter in the Virtual Hub with 2 scale units.

-Once the gateway has been created, it is connected to the VpnSite using the New-AzureRmVpnConnection command.
+Once the gateway has been created, it is connected to the VpnSite using the New-AzVpnConnection command.

 ## PARAMETERS